auth-global/self-documenting-cryptography/README.md

 This is not an interactive communication protocol, yet non-interactive communication protocols can be extremely useful.
 Consider for example broadcast television, broadcast radio, [WSPR](https://en.wikipedia.org/wiki/WSPR_\(amateur_radio_software\)) and other radio beacon protocols, or a physical property tag.

 This project follows various philosophies of documentation-driven design.
-Not only does this nicely complement the design for reverse engineering, I find it to be an indispensible way to find bugs and produce higher quality software.
+Not only does this nicely complement the design for reverse engineering, I find it to be an indispensable way to find bugs and produce higher quality software.

 I think there's likely to be a number of intriguing opportunities for applying the ideas behind self-documenting cryptography to other contexts, especially self-narration and blockchain applications.